1919 Cincinnati Reds season: Game 4

 The fourth game of the series was played at Comiskey Park in Chicago, with Jimmy Ring starting for the Reds, against Eddie Cicotte of the White Sox in front of 34,363 fans.

-After fourth scoreless innings, the Reds caught a break when Pat Duncan reached second base on a throwing error by Eddie Cicotte.
+After four scoreless innings, the Reds caught a break when Pat Duncan reached second base on a throwing error by Eddie Cicotte.
 Larry Kopf singled home Duncan, giving Cincinnati a 1–0 lead.
 Greasy Neale followed that up with a double to left field, scoring Kopf, and giving the Reds a 2–0 lead.

-Jimmy Ring pitched a complete game shutout for the Reds, holding the White Sox to only three hits, as the Reds took the fourth game by a 2–0 score, and took a 3–1 series lead.
+Jimmy Ring pitched a complete-game shutout for the Reds, holding the White Sox to only three hits, as the Reds took the fourth game by a 2–0 score, and took a 3–1 series lead.